Vantage celebrates its 40th anniversary this year!

 Enjoy cruising toward Aswan, Upper Egypt’s most beautiful location, with its views of the West Bank.

-Fly south to see the twin temples of Abu Simbel and sail on a traditional felucca
+Fly south to see the twin temples of Abu Simbel

 You’ll get an idea of the vastness of Egypt’s ancient dynasties as we fly 175 miles south from Aswan to visit the great twin temples of Abu Simbel.
 Along with the Temple of Isis at Philae, they are part of the UNESCO World Heritage Site known collectively as the Nubian Monuments.
 Here, imposing 70-foot statues of Ramses II and Queen Nefertari overlook the Nile.
 Originally carved out of the mountainside in the 13th century BC to commemorate Ramses II’s victory against the Hittites at the Battle of Kadesh, the huge rock relief figures at their entrances have become famous icons, and the sight of them is well worth the extra flight.